zhouzi/TheaterJS/README.md

 ```

 Using the shorthands are clearly funnier but also limiting.
-For example, what if your callback does some asynchrone task?
+For example, what if your callback does some asynchronous task?

-### Asynchrone callback
+### Asynchronous callback

 Let's say you want to make the screen blink for 2 seconds before calling the next scene.
 In this case you'll have to pass `true` as a second argument to the `call` scene.